Complain about an elected member

 The council’s Monitoring Officer will initially assess allegations against elected or co-opted members for breach of the council’s Code of Conduct for Members.

-Accordingly, if anyone wants to complain about the conduct of a member of the Council, they must submit a complaint, in writing, to the address shown below.
+Accordingly, if anyone wants to complain about the conduct of a member of the Council, they must submit a complaint, in writing, to the address shown at the bottom of this.

 Preparing to make a complaint

 If you want to make a complaint against any member of the council, you will have to complete the necessary Complaint Form and provide relevant evidence to substantiate your allegation(s).
-The Form is available to collect from the Monitoring Officer or the PDF version can be used instead.
+The Form is available to collect from the Monitoring Officer or the PDF version can be used instead below.

 Complaint formDownload PDF (372.22 KB)

 You can also download information about arrangements for dealing with Standards complaints.

 Once you have completed the form you must return it to: